-- 18. Housing remained a challenge, not only for the Roma but also for low-income households.
-The State Housing Policy Concept 2020 set an objective to make housing affordable. - 19.
-The authorities amended the Criminal and Criminal Procedure Codes in 2017 to effectively prosecute all forms of criminal conduct with elements of extremism.
-The Special Criminal Court was authorized to deal with criminal offences of extremism.
-The legal protection against extremism, including defamation of a nation and race and incitement to violence based on race, nationality, ethnicity, sexual orientation or religion had been improved.
+18. Housing remained a challenge, not only for Roma but also for low-income households.
+The State housing policy concept to 2020 had included an objective on making housing affordable.

+19. The authorities had amended the Criminal Code and the Code of Criminal Procedure in 2017 to effectively prosecute all forms of criminal conduct having elements of extremism.
+A specialized criminal court was authorized to deal with criminal offences of extremism.
+The legal protection against extremism, including defamation of a nation and race and incitement to violence based on race, nationality, ethnicity, sexual orientation or religion, had been improved.